 How to do

-1. Stand with both feet at about hip-width apart. keep both feet under the bar.
+1. Stand with both feet at about hip-width apart.
+Keep both feet under the bar.

-2. Reach down to grab the bar by bringing your hips back and keeping your back flat.There should be only a slight bend in the knees to keep the tension and stress on the hamstrings.
+2. Reach down to grab the bar by bringing your hips back and keeping your back flat.
+There should be a slight bend in the knees to keep the tension and stress on the hamstrings.

-3.Stop at the bottom when you touch the bar and maintain that position.
-Hold the bar with an overhand grip or a mixed grip (if you lift heavy).
+3. Stop at the bottom when you touch the bar and maintain that position.
+Hold the bar with an overhand or mixed grip (if you lift heavy).
 This will be your starting position.

-5. Stop at the top and then bring the bar down again while keeping the bar close to your body.
+5. Stop at the top and bring the bar down again while keeping the bar close to your body.
 Stop at the bottom when the bar reaches above knee level.

-6. Pull the bar up from the bottom position.Keep tension on the hamstrings.
+6. Pull the bar up from the bottom position.
+Keep tension on the hamstrings.

 2. Bulgarian Split Squats

-Bulgarian split squat is another awesome exercise you should be doing to target the glutes and overall legs.
+The Bulgarian split squat is another awesome exercise you should be doing to target the glutes and overall legs.
 This is a unilateral exercise like a lunge where you can focus on each part of the leg separately.
 You should do this with a proper form and technique to get the best results.

 Targeted muscles – Glutes, hamstrings, and quads